Yoasobi: Impact and achievements

-Yoasobi is credited as one of the artists who re-popularize J-pop internationally, following the decline in 2010s.
+Yoasobi is credited as one of the artists who re-popularize J-pop internationally, following the decline in the 2010s.
 The popularity includes in South Korea, where the import of Japanese culture used to be prevented due to Japanese occupation of Korea for decades.
-According to online magazine Nippon.com, Yoasobi is the most listened-to Japanese artist since 2023, and Spotify reported that the duo is the most streamed Japanese artist outside Japan for four consecutive years, between 2021 and 2024.
-(Note: References:) Apple Music listed their songs "Yoru ni Kakeru", "Idol", and "Gunjō" on the 500 most streamed songs for the service's first ten years (2015–2025).
+Content creator and Tamago Production founder Kim Gye-ran cited Yoasobi, as well as manga series Oshi no Ko and Bocchi the Rock!, inspired him to form a all-female rock band QWER.
+According to the online magazine Nippon.com, Yoasobi is the most listened-to Japanese artist since 2023.
+Spotify reported that the duo was the most-streamed Japanese artist outside Japan for four consecutive years, from 2021 to 2024, (Note: References:) and the second most-streamed in 2025.
+Apple Music listed their songs "Yoru ni Kakeru", "Idol", and "Gunjō" among the 500 most-streamed songs for the service between 2015 and 2025.